tmachyshyn/espocrm-data-tools/README.md

-# Import Tools for EspoCRM
+# Data Tools for EspoCRM

-Tools that help you fix data before import
+Tools that help you to get data information or fix data before import.

-## 1. Skipping invalid email addresses
+## 1. Skipping invalid email addresses for .csv

 This tool helps to find invalid email addresses and skip them in the .csv file.
 After running this tool will be created two .csv files: